 CBD’s effects all come down to the body’s endocannabinoid system, which is a network of 5-HT receptors that are activated and play a role in maintaining homeostasis in the body.
 Homeostasis affects pain, mood, and appetite among others other factors.
 It’s a complex mechanism with far-reaching effects, and oftentimes, it’s difficult to separate the influence of individual factors.
 While the body already has its own set of cannabinoids, introducing CBD to the body enhances the efficacy of the endocannabinoid system.

-Until not long ago, scientists used to think that CBD oil acts on CB1 and CB2 receptors, but new research showed that’s not the case.
+Until not long ago, scientists used to think that CBD oil acts solely on CB1 and CB2 receptors, but new research showed that’s not really the case.
 Instead, the cannabinoid affects the mechanism that binds specific receptors involved in anxiety (serotonin 5-HT1A) and pain (vanilloid TRPV1).

 For this reason, those who have such symptoms — which are known to interfere with sleep patterns — might sleep better after using CBD oil.

 A survey by Consumer Research suggests that 10% of Americans who tried CBD reported sleeping better.
 However, this is rather anecdotal evidence and could be explained by a psychological effect rather than a biological one.

 In 2019, researchers studied the clinical application of CBD of anxiety and sleep complaints in 103 adult patients at a psychiatric clinic.
 The researchers found that 80% of the patients had decreased anxiety scores and 66% of patients improved their sleep.